meghanblyth/CV/README.md

 **Angelina Ballerina Dance Academy** (2008 to 2016)
 _CO-Director of Golden Boy Productions_

-- Co directorship of the company which held the
+- Co directorship of the company which held the European licence to the Angelina Ballerina Dance Academy franchise
 - Communicating with staff and team members
 - Coaching of apprentices and trainees